-This means that showing up is not a gesture of heroic protagonism made in search of recognition or praise, but rather is rooted a sense of humility and service that often only emerges when our modern-colonial habit of being is starting to become unsettled or even undone.
+This means that showing up is not a gesture of heroic protagonism made in search of recognition or praise for the display of virtues, but rather is rooted in a sense of humility and service that often only emerges when our modern-colonial habits of being are starting to become unsettled or even undone.
 Further, if we show up to take responsibility based on a sense of guilt, or even a moral conviction about what is just, then showing up is still a choice that we can always chose to make, or not, depending on what is convenient or what feels good (Morris, 2017).
-Similarly, if showing up is motivated by a desire to sustain or reclaim a position of innocence, then it signals a failure to grapple with our structural complicity and indicates we are not yet prepared to center our collective well-being (Shotwell, 2016).
-Part of the educational work of preparing people to show up differently is therefore to activate a sense of responsibility before will, that is not a calculation about moral authority, political righteousness, or virtuous innocence.
-It asks us to be oriented by the imperative for the well-being of the social-ecological metabolism, rather than by the individual self-interests that orient the modern-colonial habit of being.
-Thus, alongside intellectual and affective capacities, we also need to develop our atrophied relational capacities.
+Similarly, if showing up is motivated by a desire to sustain or reclaim a position of innocence, then it signals a failure to grapple with our structural complicity and indicates we are not yet prepared to center our collective well-being (Shotwell, 2016), rather than our individual selves.
+Activating the ethical imperative before will means that responsibility cannot be a calculation about moral authority, political righteousness, or virtuous innocence.
+This kind of responsibility orients us towards the well-being of the social-ecological metabolism, rather than the individual self-interests that drive modern-colonial modes of existence.
+Thus, alongside intellectual and affective dispositions, we also need to develop our atrophied relational dispositions: the dispositions that enable us to feel entangled with the pain, the brokenness and the ugliness of humanity as well the beauty and the joy of the undefinable world.

-In order to sense responsibility before will, we need to feel our entanglement, not only intellectually but also viscerally, and not only with “pleasant” things like birds, trees, and flowers, but also with violence, guns, and suffering.
+In order to sense responsibility before will, we need to feel this entanglement, not only intellectually but also viscerally, and not only with “pleasant” things like birds, trees, flowers, and whales, but also with violence, guns, destruction and suffering.
 This requires people to un-numb to the collective pain inflicted by the illusion of separation, and to emphasize the integrity, the tensions, the complexities, and the joys of the process of restoring and maintaining good relationships that have been violated through the colonial workings of the house, rather than the outcome.
 We note that for a lot of people, there is an aversion towards sensing or re-membering the visceral feeling of entanglement that emerges from a desire to maintain their perceived unrestricted autonomy, and their moral or political purity (Shotwell, 2016), in order not to be contaminated by the violence and toxicity of the presumably “external” world.
 However, the feeling of visceral entanglement can also remind us that the world that we want to immunize ourselves against is already within us.
 The promise of separation, and thus, of purity, has always been an illusion.